-ESG numbers are collected and reviewed respectively in each subsidiary before they are sent to head of ESG, where results of the KPIs are combined for the final report, outcomes calculated, and impacts assessed.
+ESG numbers are collected and reviewed respectively in each subsidiary before they are sent to the ISI hf finance department, where results of the KPIs are combined for the final report, outcomes calculated, and impacts assessed.
 The Company is continuously improving on internal documentation and processes and intends to get external verification along with CSRD implementation.